hiphops-io/hops/docs/contributing.md

 To run tests, from the root of the repo run:
 `go test ./... -test.v`

+### Code style guide

+- Imports are grouped by “publicness”.
+Split them into std lib first, then third party, then ours.
+You will have to add lines between the sections so that go doesn’t auto sort them.
+- All types in a file are declared at the top in a single type block.
+They are ordered alphabetically (public first, then private).
+- For functions and methods, the order is:
+  - Alpha ordered public constructors (things that create/return the struct and aren’t receivers, typically named `NewStructName`)
+  - Alpha ordered public receivers for that struct
+  - Alpha ordered private receivers
+  - Alpha ordered everything else.
+- All setup functions for a struct are named `initThing` (not the constructors, as they would call the init* function)
+- Use logger interfaces over concrete types

 ### Test style guide

 #### Test that code produces the correct result, not that it works a certain way